nhdchicken/nhd-colab/README.md

 ### Installing the Environment for a NoteBook

-The first cell in the notebook will clone the repository if not already cloned and install the colab installer script.
+The first **code** cell in the notebook should be this boiler plate code.
+This will clone the repository if not already cloned and install the colab installer script.

 ```shell script